 Shop for contemporary art

-Work that food off with a stroll up to Morphett Street - approximately 600 metres from Peel Street - and visit JamFactory.
+Work that food off with a stroll up to Morphett Street and visit JamFactory.
 This not-for-profit organisation is recognised globally as a centre for excellence for the arts, and provides skills and business training for artists and designers.
 It has four purpose built studios producing ceramics, furniture, metal and glass, and smaller studios for local artists too.
-You can watch people doing things like blowing glass, before checking out more contemporary art in the gallery.
 There is a retail shop here, and another in Rundle Mall.
 If you are up for another art attack, visit the Anne & Gordon Samstag Museum of Art, on North Terrace.
 Exhibitions of contemporary visual art are displayed over two floors inside the University of South Australia’s eye-catching Hawke Building; it might be small but the art has wow factor.

 Drink and be merry in tiny laneway bars

 It’s evening, and time to explore some of the intimate laneway bars on Peel and Leigh streets.
 Among the best is Clever Little Tailor, on Peel Street, a cool buzzing bar with a speakeasy feel.
-You could also mellow out a few steps away at the art deco-inspired Maybe Mae.
-This opulent basement bar has green leather booths and mirrored walls - it's one of the best cocktail joints in South Australia.
+You could also mellow out at the art deco-inspired Maybe Mae.
+This opulent basement bar has green leather booths and mirrored walls.
 Another Peel Street local hero is funky Chihuahua Bar, with its Mexican-style art and snug cocktail booths.
 Try the tequila if you dare.
 Another tipple?
 Then join the locals over another cocktail at the Pink Moon Saloon.
 This tiny, quirky triangle-shaped venue is sandwiched between two much taller buildings on Leigh Street.
 It’s made up of a pair of compact huts with steeply pitched roofs and a small courtyard in between.

 Take in tapas, pizza and late night sounds